 Summer trees are abundant with green leaves reaching their branches up towards a cool blue sky.

 Autumn imparts a comforting atmosphere through the warm hues of orange, yellow and brown foliage.

 In the winter, the bare branches convey a somber mood and stillness.
-You can emphasize the starkness with a black and white edit.
+You can emphasize the starkness of winter trees with a black and white edit.

 The best way to demonstrate how the seasons affect the atmosphere in your photos is to shoot the same location or same kind of subject throughout the year.